 Going there is a bit like stepping into a psychedelic time capsule.
 Unlike everyone else who was soaking in Middle Springs, we opted for wearing our bathing suits.
 I wish I had a recording of the conversations we had with our fellow soakers on the scientific principles behind the creation of the all dreaded and far too common Death Valley washboard roads.
 One fellow claimed that the force of the air flow beneath tires formed the washboards and the other sardonically stated that it was a government scheme to make us all go mad.
 I went with that theory!
 The soak felt amazing after a long day of driving and the company was friendly and fun.

-Visit TAP again next week for the lowdown on our adventures on Day 2.
+CHECK OUT Day 2.
 The agenda: Salt Flats to Lippencott Pass, the Racetrack, teakettle junction, Ubehebe Crater and Mesquite Springs Campground.

 Photos: Lori Palmer, Steve Drewniany, David Griffith: @explorecalifornia.pic